Company

 Historical Data

-All historical data used for daily (FULL_DAY), weekly (WEEK), monthly (MONTH), yearly (YEAR) anomalies and timeseries are derived from NOAA GSOD dataset.
+All historical data used for daily (FULL_DAY), weekly (WEEK), monthly (MONTH), yearly (YEAR) anomalies and timeseries are derived from NOAA GSOD , NOAA GHCND and NOAA ISD datasets.

 Recent Data